 Focus Café: Located inside the Temple Terrace Family Recreation Complex, the Café is a fully functioning non-profit business offering beverages and snacks to patrons and the public.
 It is staffed by Focus Academy Transition Program students, who learn valuable skills such as inventory, customer service, using a cash register, and more.

-Focus Forward: With a planned 2020 opening, Focus Forward extends the timeline for young adults with disabilities to increase their employability by offering on and off campus daily work activities.
+Focus Forward: Open since January 2021, Focus Forward extends the timeline for young adults with disabilities to increase their employability by offering on and off campus daily work activities.
 The program is geared toward young adults aged 22 years and up.

 Future residential community: A final planned phase of the Focus family of projects is an integrated living community, which will include supported and independent living areas for developmentally disabled adults to call home.
 Project Focus is establishing a fund earmarked for the purchase of real estate for this goal.

 It does not matter how slowly you go as long as you do not stop. – Confucius